Micro Country Road Trip

 April 12 — Day Trip to Liechtenstein

 Our journey continued with a day trip to Liechtenstein.
-Nestled between Austria and Switzerland, Liechtenstein is known for its stunning alpine scenery and, admittedly, its higher prices ($$$).
+Nestled between Austria and Switzerland, Liechtenstein has high prices ($$$).
 To navigate this, we grabbed breakfast and lunch supplies from a SPAR supermarket just a short walk from our hotel.

 In Liechtenstein, our stops included:

-Vaduz Castle: Perched on a hill overlooking the capital, this is the private residence of the Prince of Liechtenstein, so you can’t go inside.
-However, the views from the parking area above and the walk down offer fantastic photo opportunities.
+• Vaduz Castle: Perched on a hill overlooking the capital, this is the private residence of the Prince of Liechtenstein, so you can’t go inside.
+However, the views from the parking area above and the walk down offer cool photo opportunities.

-Liechtenstein Postal Museum: A small but fascinating museum showcasing the country’s beautiful and unique stamps.
+• Liechtenstein Postal Museum: A museum showcasing the country’s unique postage stamps.

-Old Rhine Bridge: A historic covered wooden bridge connecting Liechtenstein and Switzerland.
-Do not forget to snap a picture at the two nations’ border.
-Also, if you like horses, riding tours use this route.
+• Old Rhine Bridge: A historic covered wooden bridge connecting Liechtenstein and Switzerland.
+If you like horses, riding tours use this route.

-Prince of Liechtenstein Winery: While we didn’t have time for a tasting, it’s worth noting for wine enthusiasts.
+• Prince of Liechtenstein Winery: We didn’t have time for a tasting, but it’s worth noting for wine enthusiasts.

 *Pro tip: don’t forget your passport!
 While the border crossing from Austria wasn’t heavily patrolled, it’s always best to be prepared.
 And if you’re driving, make sure you’ve purchased your Austrian “vignette” (toll sticker) in advance, as you’ll need it when you re-enter Austria on your way back out.
 These can be purchased from any Austrian gas station.

-The next day, we embarked on a scenic drive through Switzerland, with our final destination being Fribourg.
-This city boasts a well-preserved old town with charming bridges, fountains, and the impressive St. Nicholas Cathedral.
+The next day, we drove through Switzerland, with our final destination being Fribourg.

-Finally, we made our way to Bern, the Swiss capital.
-Its UNESCO-listed old town is full of medieval charm, and visiting the Bärengraben (bear pits)—home to the city’s symbolic animals.
+• Bern: Visited the Swiss capital.
+The UNESCO old town has a medieval layout, and we stopped at the Bärengraben (bear pits with actual bears)—home to the city’s symbolic animals.

 Our accommodation for the night was the Ibis Fribourg.

-We started our day with cheese-making at La Maison du Gruyère, where we witnessed the traditional process (9–11 AM) and enjoyed a tasting of the famous Gruyère cheese.
+• We started our day with cheese-making at La Maison du Gruyère, where we witnessed the traditional process (9–11 AM) and enjoyed a tasting of the Gruyère cheese.

-By mid-morning, we ventured up the hill to the Giger Museum visit.
-Immerse yourself in the surreal artwork of HR Giger, the designer behind the Oscar-winning film “Alien.”
-For a local beer, be sure to visit the Giger Bar, which is next to the museum.
+• By mid-morning, we ventured up the hill to the Giger Museum.
+It features the surreal artwork of HR Giger, the designer behind the Oscar-winning film “Alien.”
+For a local beer, visit the Giger Bar next to the museum.

-Afternoon: Drive to Turin, Italy (approx. 3.5 hours).
-Our route included a stop in Montreux, a lovely resort town on Lake Geneva, a glimpse of some Roman ruins, and a gas stop before crossing the Swiss-Italian border.
+• Afternoon: Drive to Turin, Italy (approx. 3.5 hours).
+Our route included a stop in Montreux on Lake Geneva, a glimpse of some Roman ruins, and a gas stop before crossing the Swiss-Italian border.

 Hotel Option: Best Quality Hotel Dock Milano in Turin.